 The Legislature established PERS in 1947.
-Membership in the system includes: elected officials; state employees; employees of the Supreme, Appeals, and Superior courts (other than judges currently in the Judicial Retirement System); employees of legislative committees; community and technical colleges, college and university employees not participating in higher education retirement programs; judges of district and municipal courts; and employees of local governments.
+Membership in the system includes: elected officials; state employees; employees of the Supreme, Appeals, and Superior courts employees of legislative committees; community and technical colleges, college and university employees not participating in higher education retirement programs; employees of district and municipal courts; and employees of local governments.
+Approximately 50 percent of PERX salaries are accounted for by state employment.
 PERS retirement benefit provisions are established in Chapters 41.34 and 41.40 RCW and may be amended only by the State Legislature.